Summer 2021 COVID-19 Policies

 In order to mitigate the risk of COVID-19 being brought into camp, we ask all campers and staff to take additional safety measures in the 10 days prior to their arrival.
 We may change these procedures at any time as we continue to review the latest data and guidance from public health officials.

-Campers will be required to provide evidence of a negative molecular PCR COVID-19 test in the 72 hours prior to their departure.
+Campers will be required to provide evidence of a negative molecular PCR COVID-19 test no earlier than the Thursday (June 24) prior to the first day of camp.
 Only campers who test negative will be permitted to enter camp.

 Travel to Camp